-Lyndsay's current research focuses on four projects funded by Social Sciences and Humanities Research Canada (SSHRC) Insight Grants.
+Lyndsay's current research focuses on five projects funded by Social Sciences and Humanities Research Canada (SSHRC) Insight Grants.

 “Wheels of Change”: Exploring ‘Bicycles for Development’ for Women and Girls in the (Post-)Pandemic Contexts of Canada, Uganda and Nicaragua’” (2021-2026; Role: Principal Investigator - Co-Is: Brian Wilson, University of British Columbia; Francine Darroch, Carleton University; Brad Millington, Brock University; Cathy van Ingen, Brock University).